 Since Evie typically stands at some level of range from the boss, if she aggros the boss it'll be pulled away from close-range attackers who then have to chase it.
 If you get the boss attacking you for a long sequence (especially Romel or a redeemer boss), you won't generally be able to do many attacks between theirs anyway.
 It's polite to either shield in-place, or dodge attacks back towards party members to keep them in range of the boss.

 Keep an eye on your party health, and consider dropping a Corona or Regeneration if someone is getting low on health.
-This matters most in Redeemers (and especially Hell Redeemers) where potion resources are limited and come with downsides.
+This matters most in Redeemers and Taros where potion resources are limited.
 In these battles, consider using a prearranged signal to indicate when you've dropped a corona so you don't need to interrupt play to type in chat.
 Evie has an emote (voice line) "Heal!" in the Friendship Seal shop that may work (you can assign it to F5-F11 in emote menu).
 Or just use "Nice!"
 (F1) a couple times so it shows in chat (as long as you don't make it sound like you are calling the next suppression in normal raids).